RoboSense-LiDAR/rs_driver/doc/howto/how_to_offline_decode_pcap.md

 #### 2.7 Call the driver initialize function

 Call the initialize function and pass the parameter into the driver.
-Since we need to get packets from online lidar, we call init() function instead of initDecoderOnly().
+Since we need to get packets from pcap bag, we call init() function instead of initDecoderOnly().
 Remember to check whether the initialization is successful, if not, please check the error code, and modify parameters.

 ```c++
 if (!driver.init(param))                         ///< Call the init funtion and pass the parameter